learn-co-students/dsc-the-data-science-process-dc-ds-071519/README.md

 * Where can I find this data?
 * How can I obtain the data from the data source?
 * How do I sample from this data?
-* Are there any privacy/ legal issues that I must consider prior to using this data?
+* Are there any privacy/legal issues that I must consider prior to using this data?
 <br>
 <br>
 <img src='images/image_datamining.png' width="650">